Skip to Content

 Comunidades Fuertes, or Strong Communities, bring community members and public representatives together to discuss, connect, and form better relationships through conversations and understanding of public services.
 Group conversations are held and resources are shared through six sessions with bilingual (Spanish-speaking) representatives from OPD, OFD, City of Omaha, MUD, Immigration attorney, and DHHS.

-Siembra Salud, or Grow Wellness, is an at-home gardening and health initiative that uses gardening as a catalyst to address comprehensive health and social needs.
+Cultivate Wellness is an at-home gardening and health initiative that uses gardening as a catalyst to address comprehensive health and social needs.
 Trained staff address and improve access to affordable produce in the southeast Omaha community.

 They also provide education and training for families and community members to build, grow, and maintain their own culturally appropriate home gardens.
 See this program’s impact in our Cultivating Community video.